 - Health Maintenance Organization Plans (HMO) allow you to see participating doctors and other health professionals.
 This is a good option if your doctor is already in that network because there will most likely be fewer out-of-pocket expenses with network doctors.

 - Private Fee-for-Service Plans (PFFS) allow you to pay a specific amount for health care services.
-The attending doctor must accept that amount, even if it’s less than their usual charge.
+The attending doctor must accept the plan’s terms and conditions.
 If they don’t agree to those terms the Health Plan won’t cover services through that doctor.
+Additionally, the doctor typically provides services for the negotiated amount, even if it’s less than their usual charge.
+However, doctors have the option to charge an additional 15% of the negotiated amount for services.
+It’s known as “Balance Billing” and the cost is typically passed on to the patient.

-- Health Maintenance Organization–Point of Service Plans (HMO-POS) cover in- and out-of-network health services but the rates aren’t the same.
+- Health Maintenance Organization–Point of Service Plans (HMO-POS) cover in and out-of-network health services, but rates typically differ.
 There are fewer out-of-pocket expenses when you use in-network doctors, labs, hospitals and other health care providers.

-- Medical Savings Account Plans (MSA) include a high deductible and a big bank account to help pay for it.
+- Medical Savings Account Plans (MSA) are a flexible option for those who like to control their care.
+They have a high deductible but include regular payments from the government into a savings account that seniors can put towards the healthcare providers of their choice.
 The amount deposited into the account varies among plans.
 The money is tax-free as long as it’s used on IRS-qualified medical expenses, which include your deductible.

 If you have other health insurance coverage, such as through an employer or union, consult with your plan administrator about that the rules before enrolling.
 You may lose your other coverage if you enroll in the Medicare Advantage Plan and not be able to get it back if you change your mind.